ameliamd15/Sharon-Talon/README.md

 For parsing the xml rss feeds, I use the AlamofireRSSParser library (https://github.com/AdeptusAstartes/AlamofireRSSParser)

 All library dependencies are maintained using cocoapods (https://cocoapods.org/) so that future updates to the app (for example, when we have a new ios version next year) are easy to do.
+Checkout the Podfile in the project for the version numbers.